ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 • If execInstalledOnly boot option is set to FALSE, change it back to its initial value (i.e. TRUE).

-• Add "execInstalledOnly=TRUE" to the boot command-line (press shift+o when mboot starts and you see a 5 second countdown, right after the bios finishes running).
+• Add "execInstalledOnly=TRUE" to the boot command-line (press shift+o when mboot starts and can see a 5 second countdown, right after the bios finishes running).

-2. If you would like to change the firmware settings and permanently avoid this violation message, See Enable or Disable the Secure Boot Enforcement for a Secure ESXi Configuration.
+2. To change the firmware settings and permanently avoid this violation message, See Enable or Disable the Secure Boot Enforcement for a Secure ESXi Configuration.

-3. If the firmware settings have not been modified, This means that either the TPM 2.0 chip is not working or has been replaced (possibly due to a motherboard swap) or the version of ESXi being booted is not genuine.
-In this case, you need to recover the ESXi configuration with the following steps:
+3. If the firmware settings have not been modified, this means that either the TPM 2.0 chip is not working or has been replaced (possibly due to a system board change) or the version of ESXi being booted is not genuine.
+In this case, recover the ESXi configuration with the following steps:

 • Start the ESXi host.